Article

 Addressing financial pressures

-This approach improves a hospital’s cash conversion cycle (CCC) — a key metric measuring how quickly an organization converts its investments into cash.
+This approach improves a hospital’s CCC – a core working capital metric that measures how quickly an organization converts its investments into cash.

-Another advantage: When rolling out supply chain finance programs, hospitals can renegotiate supplier contracts.
 “In practice, many large health systems that once had multiple purchasing units and dozens of separate terms with the same supplier have now consolidated purchasing,” Spano notes.
-“That centralization gives them more leverage to standardize payment terms across the system and apply supply chain finance consistently.”
+“That centralization gives them more leverage to standardize payment terms across the system and apply supply chain finance in a disciplined, system-wide way.”

 On the supplier side, the benefits are equally clear.
 Smaller vendors gain access to capital at rates linked to the hospital’s stronger credit profile, helping them improve cash flow and invest in their operations.

-Hospitals and hospital systems interested in launching SCF should take these key steps:
+Hospitals and hospital systems interested in launching SCF as part of a healthcare supply chain strategy should take these key steps:

 1. Secure executive sponsorship.
 Identify a senior leader — ideally the CFO — to champion the healthcare supply chain finance program.
 “Without that leadership, the process can derail,” Spano says.